Code-Institute-Submissions/the-shamans-cat/README.md

 ### **General Testing as Coding**

-**Errors**
+**Error Checking:**
 Gitpod indicates problem as you develop code.
 Chrome Dev tools indicates errors in the console too.
 So any errors can be eliminated immediately where possible.
 The site pages have also been tested with appropriate validators and produce no errors, [HTML Validator](https://validator.w3.org/) and [CSS Validator](https://jigsaw.w3.org/css-validator/).

-**Spelling** I write my content text chunks in word, so they are spelling free when loaded to the website.
+**Spelling:** I write my content text chunks in word, so they are spelling free when loaded to the website.
 I also have installed [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) onto Gitpod to help avoid spelling mistakes and typos while I am coding.

-**Chrome Dev Tools**
+**Chrome Dev Tools:**
 I use Chrome to monitor and test the code as I develop.
 So I check new code straight away and make sure that it is working responsively on each of the mobile devices listed in Dev Tools and on larger break-points too.
 ___